 There was also a general fining of sediment with distance away from the large stormwater outfall at the northern end of the bay.
 Coarse and medium grained sands are deposited on the local delta, while finer grained sands and silts are deposited further into the bay.

-Sieve analysis of selected samples indicated that the D{50} for the medium grained sands is in the order of 0.35mm relative dynamics of the sediment.
-If the sediment is subjected to higher energy (eg wind waves or tidal currents), then it would be relatively clean.
-If the sediment was collected from a more quiescent area, then it is likely to be siltier or muddier.
+Sieve analysis of selected samples indicated that the D{50} for the medium grained sands is in the order of 0.35mm.

 Mud Content